Un1versality/Client-Server-Communications-Translation-Module/README.md

 # Client-Server-Communications-Translation-Module
 Helps you encrypt and decrypt your Client-Server requests with this simple module where you can make your own alphabet too!
-This is really helpful and also prevents exploit scripts from running any of the functions.
+This is really helpful and also prevents exploit scripts from running any of the functions inside the module.

 # Inserting
 1. Copy the contents of "ModuleScript.lua" in the repository